 There is currently no evidence for intervention or surgical management of the disorder ref.

 Keats and Holt described calvarial doughnut lesions for the first time in 1969 3-6.

-It is essential to recognize these lesions as a benign process and to distinguish it from other lytic skull lesions 1,7.
+It is essential to recognize these lesions as a benign process and to distinguish them from other lytic skull lesions 1,7:

 - 1. THEODORE E. KEATS, JOHN F. HOLT.
 THE CALVARIAL "DOUGHNUT LESION": PREVIOUSLY UNDESCRIBED ENTITY.
 (2012) American Journal of Roentgenology.
 105 (2): 314-8. doi:10.2214/ajr.105.2.314 - Pubmed

 - 2. Theodore Eliot Keats.
 An Atlas of Normal Roentgen Variants That May Simulate Disease.
 (1979) ISBN: 9780815150077

 - 3. Baumgartner D, Gassner I, Sperl W, Salzer-Kuntschik M, Judmaier W, Steinmann B. Calvarial "doughnut lesions": clinical spectrum of the syndrome, report on a case, and review of the literature.
 (2001) American journal of medical genetics.
 99 (3): 238-43. doi:10.1002/1096-8628(2001)9999:99993.0.co;2-0 - Pubmed

 - 4. Royen PM, Ozonoff MB.
 Multiple calvarial "doughnut lesions".
 (1974) The American journal of roentgenology, radium therapy, and nuclear medicine.
 121 (1): 121-3. doi:10.2214/ajr.121.1.121 - Pubmed